 William Morris produced a wide range of designs for interiors and home furnishings.
 These included over 600 patterns for wallpaper, textiles, embroideries and over 150 stained glass windows.

-He also created three typefaces and about 650 borders and ornamentation for his private Kelmscott Printing Press.
+He also created three typefaces, about 650 borders, and ornamentation for his private Kelmscott Printing Press.

-If you want to see the wallpapers and patterns of William Morris in situ, I recommend a visit to the V&A museum in London.
-His designs are not only part of the museum’s collection but the décor in the dining room too!
+If you want to see the wallpapers and patterns of William Morris in situ, I recommend visiting the V&A museum in London.
+His designs are not only part of the museum’s collection but the décor in the dining room, too!
 Just like the grammar of ornament designs of Owen Jones.

-To download the William Morris pattern that you want, click on the title above that image.
-A higher resolution image will open in a new window in your browser.
-Right-click on the image with your mouse, the menu option to save the image to your device will appear.
+To download the William Morris pattern you want, click on the title above that image.
+A higher-resolution image will open in a new window in your browser.
+Right-click the image with your mouse, and the menu option will appear to save the image to your device.

 1. Blackthorn Wallpaper Design